Dhu'l-Qarnayn: Cyrus the Great

 The relief of a winged genie, or according to some scholars, Cyrus the Great, in Pasargadae.
 The two horns of the Hemhem crown have been related to the name "Dhu al-Qarnayn".

-In modern times, some Muslim scholars have argued in favour of Dhu al-Qarnayn being actually Cyrus the Great, the founder of the Achaemenid Empire and conqueror of Persia and Babylon.
+In modern times, some Muslim scholars have argued in favour of Dhu al-Qarnayn being Cyrus the Great, the founder of the Achaemenid Empire and conqueror of Babylon.
 Proponents of this view cite Daniel's vision in the Old Testament where he saw a two-horned ram that represents "the kings of Media and Persia".
 They also cite the Hemhem crown (a type of ancient Egyptian crown mounted on a pair of long spiral ram's horns) of the Pasargadae winged genie, once thought by some to be a representation of Cyrus, though this is no longer accepted.

 This theory was proposed in 1855 by the German philologist G. M. Redslob, but it did not gain followers in the west.
 Among Muslim commentators, it was first promoted by Sayyed Ahmad Khan (d.
 1889), then by Maulana Abul Kalam Azad, whose commentary became popular in 1970s Pahlavi Iran, and generated wider acceptance over the years.

 Brannon Wheeler argues that it would be possible to make that identification based on what is known of the conquests of Cyrus.
 However, the Arabic histories did not view Cyrus as a conqueror in the sense described in Q 18:83-102, and the early Quran commentaries did not identify Cyrus with Dhu al-Qarnayn.